Developed by: Curtis Hieggelke, David Maloney, Stephen Kanim, Thomas O'Kuma

 Instructor effort required

 - Cost for students

-TIPERs books (you can download the instructor's guide from the resources tab in each of the links below):
+TIPERs are published in a series of books by Pearson (you can download the instructor's guide from the resources tab in each of the links below):

 This is the lowest level of research validation, corresponding to at least one of the validation categories below.

 Research Validation Summary

 - theories of how students learn

 - conceptual understanding

 - problem-solving skills